8 Reasons Why Brands Don’t Invest in CRO

-Over the last several years, conversion rate optimization (CRO) has grown to be a ubiquitous term in the ecommerce world.
-It’s widely recognized as one of the most important aspects of the digital marketing industry, second only to AI.
-And with only about 22 percent of businesses being satisfied with their conversion rates, there’s certainly a need for it.
+Over the last several years, conversion rate optimization (CRO) has become a ubiquitous term in the ecommerce world.
+In fact, 7 out of 10 marketers use conversion rate optimization results to inform their marketing decisions.
+But with about 78% of brands unsatisfied with their conversion rates, there’s still a great need for it.

 Here’s the problem: with the increased awareness of CRO, there’s also been an increase in skepticism surrounding its effectiveness.

 We get it.
-With the high price point and difficulty in measuring short-term/immediate results, CRO can appear to be a risky investment, but we’re here to put that notion to rest.
-If you’re one of the many that are still unsure about CRO, we’re writing this for you.
+With the high price point and difficulty in measuring short-term or immediate results, CRO can appear to be a risky investment, but we’re here to put that notion to rest.
+If you’re one of the many still unsure about CRO, we’re writing this for you.

 The goal of this article isn’t to sell you on our services.
 It’s to identify and address the misunderstandings surrounding CRO that hold companies back from investing.

-We’ll walk you through the eight most common reasons why companies don’t invest in CRO.
-By addressing these doubts head on, we hope to encourage those that are hesitant about investing in CRO to finally take the next step toward improving their ecommerce site.
+We’ll walk you through the nine most common reasons why companies don’t invest in CRO.
+By addressing these doubts head-on, we hope to encourage those that are hesitant about investing in CRO to finally take the next step toward improving their ecommerce site.

 1. Lack of understanding around what CRO is

-This is almost a given, but it’s important to mention because the definition of CRO can differ greatly depending on who you’re talking to.
+This is almost a given.
+Still, it’s important to mention because the definition of CRO can differ significantly depending on who you’re talking to.

 Many companies come to us with a skewed perception of what conversion rate optimization is.
-This is in part due to many full-service marketing and traffic-generation agencies claiming that “they do CRO”, but that can mean a variety of different things.
-Companies that simply tack on CRO as a way to bolster their service offering are rarely doing anything close to what a real/full conversion optimization program entails.
+This is in part due to many full-service marketing and traffic-generation agencies claiming that “they do CRO,” but that can mean a variety of different things.
+Companies that simply tack on CRO to bolster their service offering rarely do anything close to what a real/full conversion optimization program entails.

-Anyone can show up to a court, but actually playing ball is a bit different.
-These agencies will likely do a bit of A/B testing, redesign a handful of landing pages, maybe even engage in a site audit, but rarely will this approach drive impactful, long-term, results for your business’ conversion rate.
+Anyone can show up to a court, but actually, playing ball is a bit different.
+These agencies will likely do a bit of A/B testing, redesign a handful of landing pages, and maybe even engage in a site audit, but rarely will this approach drive impactful, long-term results for your business’ conversion rate.

-A true conversion optimization program revolves around one thing: data-backed decision making, applied in an iterative manner.
+A proper conversion optimization program revolves around one thing: data-backed decision-making applied in an iterative manner.
 CRO is the business of understanding how customers see, engage with, and navigate a website.
-The goal is to increase the percentage of website visitors that convert into customers, or more generally, take any desired action on a webpage.
+The goal is to increase the percentage of website visitors that convert into customers or, more generally, take any desired action on a webpage.

 Each website test is carefully developed using multiple inputs of data (heatmaps, eye tracking, screen recordings, user reviews, etc) to form hypotheses.
 Like any scientific process, there should be no guessing involved.